 Per Federal regulations (45 C.F.R. § 46 and 21 C.F.R. § 56), all clinical research involving human subjects must have Institutional Review Board (IRB) approval prior to implementation.
-An IRB is a committee of physicians, scientists, community advocates and others who ensure that research is ethical and that the rights, welfare, and safety of human subjects isprotected.
+An IRB is a committee of physicians, scientists, community advocates and others who ensure that research is ethical and that the rights, welfare, and safety of human subjects is protected.

 Banner has its own IRB that is registered with the Office for Human Research Protections (OHRP) in compliance with Federal regulations (45 C.F.R. § 46, subpart E and 21 C.F.R. § 56.106).
-In addition, Banner relies on another qualified IRB to provide oversight for clinical research involving multiple sites or centers.
+In addition, Banner relies on other qualified reviewing IRBs to provide oversight for clinical research involving multiple sites or centers.